 Note: Remember to pick only pine cones from your yard.
 Some options to look for in bird seeds that provide nutrients for birds are black oil sunflower seeds, peanut butter, hulled peanuts, thistle seeds and suet mixes.
 Visit this great resource for more bird-feeding tips from Audubon.
 Also, when hanging, keep them as far away out of reach of squirrels if possible.

+This sponsored blog was written by Clay Abney.
 Video by David Hamilton.